magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 submission.

-Again, as soon as you save the file, the IFDE will reload it as you can confrim by visiting the `http://localhost:3000/shopping.html` URL.
+Again, as soon as you save the file, the IFDE will reload it as you can confirm by visiting the `http://localhost:3000/shopping.html` URL.

 ![Shopping Page][9]